You are our top priority. If you have any questions about COVID-19 and your wedding list please see our FAQs

 "Choosing our presents in the calm oasis of the Showroom was a definite highlight of our wedding list with The Wedding Present Co.
 It was so relaxing and fun, and most importantly it was a special moment for the two of us step away from the stresses of planning a wedding, and picture our married life together in a home filled with special presents from our friends and family."

 The church ceremony was held at Emily’s local church in Badby, Northamptonshire.
 "The church is very sweet and quaint with a cosy feel, everybody managed to squeeze in!"
 The reception was held at Emily’s family home, a farmhouse in the middle of the countryside.

 The Church reception was a traditional service, along with a performance by soloist Alicia Lowes during the signing of the register.

-"The idea was for everything to have a ‘home made’ feel with elegant touches.
+"The idea was for everything to have a ‘home made’ feel.
 Colours were classic and soft – the main focus was on the flowers - white/green/soft pinks with brighter colours coming from the flowers in the hanging baskets.
 Little cylinders with rose buds hanging from the garden pergola.
 Lots of personal touches and details were dotted all around the reception, included mini bottles of sloe vodka made by my mother."

 The Chopping Block, Northamptonshire

 The Oyster Meister – Everybody loved the oyster shucker going around during the canapés preparing oysters, Hugo’s favourite!

 Canapés – lots of yummy canapés, the peking duck rolls were a favourite